micahjsmith/you-need-a-doorbell/README.md

     number to annoying people you didn't invite who might text you after
 - Super loud and annoying announcements so the entire party knows someone has arrived
 - Configure multiple hosts with admin privileges, or whitelists and blacklists of guests
+- Enable random door-opening assignments to guests who have already arrived
 - Avoid spam

 For now, this app runs locally on your macOS computer.
 (It uses the macOS `say` utility by